Prominent Chinese activist on trial, refuses to defend himself

 Six will stand trial in Beijing and the southern city of Guangzhou on Thursday and Friday.
 Three went on trial in December and face more than 10 years in prison if convicted.

-Xu's trial China's highest-profile dissident proceeding since 2009, when Nobel Peace Prize Laureate Liu Xiaobo was put on trial for subversion after he helped organise the "Charter 08" petition urging the overthrow of one-party rule.
+Xu's is China's highest-profile dissident trial since 2009, when Nobel Peace Prize Laureate Liu Xiaobo was put on trial for subversion after he helped organise the "Charter 08" petition urging the overthrow of one-party rule.
 Liu was jailed for 11 years.

 DISSIDENTS WARNED